The reward of helping other people

 A bad character corrupts actions just as vinegar spoils honey.
 [1]

-Whoever loves to achieve the status of the righteous people and resemble the good people, then let him intend to benefit creation every day in which the sun rises… [2]
+Whoever loves to achieve the status of the righteous people and resemble the people of peity, let him intend to benefit creation every day in which the sun rises… [2]

 Give people glad tidings and do not cause people to flee away; Make things easy [for people] and do not make things difficult; Obey [and help] each other and do not differ with each other.
 [3]